Les Rendez-vous de l’Eco: “Regaining Our Sovereignty Through a Robust Decarbonization Strategy”

 Speaker:

-Matthieu Auzanneau has led The Shift Project, a leading think tank on the energy transition, since 2016.
+Matthieu Auzanneau has been directing the Shift Project, a leading think tank on energy transition, since 2016.
 Previously, Matthieu worked as a journalist, focusing on issues at the intersection of economics and ecology (Le Monde, Arte, France 2, etc.).
 In 2002, he produced the first French documentary for Envoyé Spécial, filmed in Alaska, that showed the concrete consequences of global warming.
-He created the first television program dedicated to investigative reporting on the environment, “Global Mag,” which aired on Arte starting in 2008.
+He created the first television program dedicated to investigative reporting and features on the environment, “Global Mag,” which aired on Arte beginning in 2008.

 Matthieu is a guest blogger for Le Monde, writing the blog “Oil Man: Chronicles of the Beginning of the End of Oil.”
-He is the authorof *Black Gold: The Grand History of Oil* ( 2015, La Découverte), which was described as “remarkable” by *Nature* magazine and received an award from the French Association of Energy Economists.
+He is notably the author of*Or noir, la grande histoire du pétrole* ( 2015, La Découverte), which was described as “prodigious” by *Nature* magazine and awarded a prize by the French Association of Energy Economists.

 Receive aUM summary of theUM calendar